nrocco/lswapi/README.md

 Usage
 -----

-The `lswapi.get_leaseweb_api` function creates an instance of the LeaseWeb Api object with the `X-Lsw-Auth` key.
+The `lswapi.requests.get_leaseweb_api` function creates an instance of the Leaseweb Api object with the `X-Lsw-Auth` key.
 You can provide the api key as an argument to `get_leaseweb_api`